Harrix/harrix-pylib/docs/funcs_file.g.md

 Note:

 - The function modifies the filename in place if changes are made.
-- Requires 'PyPDF2' or 'pypdf' library for PDF metadata extraction.
+- Requires 'pypdf' or 'pypdf' library for PDF metadata extraction.
 - Requires 'transliterate' library for Russian transliteration.
 - Handles various PDF metadata formats and encodings.
 - Preserves Russian characters and avoids renaming if they would be lost.